Summary of Product Characteristics Updated 12-Aug-2020 | Rosemont Pharmaceuticals Limited

 Cimetidine 200mg/5ml Oral Solution contains methyl and propyl hydroxybenzoates (preservatives) which may cause allergic reactions (possibly delayed).

-The product also contains liquid maltitol.
+This medicine also contains liquid maltitol (E965).
 Patients with rare hereditary problems of fructose intolerance should not take this medicine.

 Cimetidine can prolong the elimination of drugs metabolised by oxidation in the liver.
 Although pharmacological interactions with a number of drugs, e.g. diazepam, propranolol, have been demonstrated, only those with oral anticoagulants, phenytoin, theophylline and intravenous lidocaine appear, to date, to be of clinical significance.
 Close monitoring of patients on cimetidine receiving oral anticoagulants or phenytoin is recommended and a reduction in the dosage of these drugs may be necessary.